Do the math: Canadian real estate market will not crash

 The doom and gloom stories have started again about the Canadian real estate market.
 Here are some signs

 - Canadians debt to income ratio is at 160 per cent, which means $1.60 or debt for every $1 of income;

 - Canadian real estate is 20 per cent overvalued

-- In Toronto, too many condominium units are coming onto the market.
+- In Toronto, too many condominium units are coming onto the real estate market.
 If there are no buyers or renters, prices will fall.

 - If interest rates rise 1 percentage point, many of those with a mortgage will be in trouble.

 Canada is not creating jobs as quickly as the U.S. I see it another way.
 If you look at the market fundamentals, you can conclude the real estate market is extremely healthy.

 I spoke to Brad Lamb, one of Canada’s leading real estate brokerages, who has developed projects in Toronto, Ottawa, Calgary and Edmonton.
 You would expect him to put a positive face on things, but here are his arguments why things aren’t what they seem.

 1. No place to build low rise homes anymore in today’s Real Estate Market

 In 2001, 30,000 new homes were built in the GTA, of which 22,000 were low rise homes and the rest were condominiums.
 Buyers were able to find new detached homes in the GTA in areas such as Mississauga, Oakville, Oshawa and Milton.
 However, as land became more expensive and more greenbelts established across Ontario, the result is not enough land available to build that many low rise homes.
 As such, for the last few years, we have seen the opposite; 22,000 new condominium units every year and 8,000 detached homes being built.
 But we still have the same number of buyers coming into the GTA, who need to find a home to work or raise a family.

 2. There are few apartment buildings being built anymore.